M2000Interpreter/Environment/utf8/sleep.bas.utf8.txt

     BlockSize = HeapSize(hHeap, 0, Ptr)
 End Function
 Public Sub BlockFree(ByVal Ptr As Long)

-  '  Debug.Print HeapFree(GetProcessHeap(), 0, Ptr)
     HeapFree GetProcessHeap(), 0, Ptr
 End Sub
 Public Sub SetUpForExecution(ByVal Ptr As Long, ByVal nBytes As Long)
     Dim oldV As Long
     FlushInstructionCache GetCurrentProcess, Ptr, nBytes
     VirtualProtect Ptr, nBytes, PAGE_EXECUTE_READ, oldV ' PAGE_READWRITE
     VirtualLock Ptr, nBytes
 End Sub
 Public Sub ReleaseExecution(ByVal Ptr As Long, ByVal nBytes As Long)
     Dim oldV As Long
     FlushInstructionCache GetCurrentProcess, Ptr, nBytes

     VirtualUnlock Ptr, nBytes
     VirtualProtect Ptr, nBytes, PAGE_READWRITE, oldV '  PAGE_EXECUTE_READ
 End Sub
 Public Sub BlockFreeVirtual(ByVal Ptr As Long, ByVal nBytes As Long)
-      ' VirtualUnlock Ptr, nBytes

     If VirtualFree(Ptr, 0&, &H8000&) = 0 Then
       Debug.Print GetLastError()
     End If
 End Sub
 Public Sub MyRefresh(bstack As basetask)
     On Error Resume Next
     Dim some As Object
     With Prefresh(GetCode(bstack.Owner))
         Call GetSystemTimeAsFileTime(basictimer)
         If basictimer > .k1 Then .RRCOUNTER = 0
             If .RRCOUNTER = 0 Then
                 .k1 = basictimer + REFRESHRATE: .RRCOUNTER = 1
                 If Not bstack.toprinter Then
                 Set some = bstack.Owner
                 If some.Visible Then
                     If TypeOf some Is GuiM2000 Then
                         If some.RefreshList > 0 Then some.RefreshALL Else some.Refresh
                     Else
                         some.Refresh
                     End If
                 End If
             End If
         End If
     End With
 End Sub
 Public Sub SkipRefresh(bstack As basetask)
     With Prefresh(GetCode(bstack.Owner))